 Pink is known to many as a colour of romance, but it can also trigger feelings of joy, creativity and peacefulness.
-The hue doesn’t have to be left exclusively by children’s bedrooms.
+The hue doesn’t have to be left exclusively to children’s bedrooms.
 Consider using it in your living room to create a cacoon-like space, or a bathroom to replicate that spa-like feeling.

 If you’re aiming for a sophisticated look, dusty pinks and blush hues add elegance that allows jewel-toned furnishings to pop.
 A pink palette pairs beautifully with a variety of other colours – it can almost be considered a neutral tone.
 Pink and green have long been considered a match made in heaven, while pink and chocolate browns create a sense of richness.